The Best RFP Response Software for 2026: An Honest Comparison of Agentic AI vs. Legacy Tools

 Q: Will AI replace my Proposal Manager?

-No. AI replaces the drudgery of copy-pasting and searching for files.
-This frees up your Proposal Manager to focus on high-value tasks like strategy, competitive differentiation, and tailoring the executive summary to the specific client.
+A: No. AI replaces the drudgery of copy-pasting, searching for files, and manually filling questionnaires.
+This frees your Proposal Manager to focus on high-value tasks including strategy, competitive differentiation, tailoring the executive summary to the specific client, and managing stakeholder relationships.
+The most effective teams in 2026 use AI as an execution layer while keeping human judgment at the strategic layer.

 Q: How long does it take to implement RFP software?

-It varies by architecture.
-Legacy “Cloud” platforms (Responsive, Loopio) typically require 3-6 months for migration and training.
-Agentic solutions (SEQUESTO) can often be deployed in under 2 weeks because they ingest your existing documents without requiring a complex database restructure.
+A: It depends on architecture.
+Legacy platforms (Responsive, Loopio, Qvidian) typically require 3–6 months for data migration, library setup, and training.
+Agentic solutions like SEQUESTO can often be deployed in under 2 weeks because they ingest your existing documents directly without requiring a complex database restructure.
+AI-native challengers (AutoRFP.ai, 1up.ai) also offer fast setup but may require more time to integrate with enterprise systems.

 What is SEQUESTO